dtcristo/rb-package/README.md

 ### Multiple Exports (Named Exports)

-If a file acts as a collection of utilities, pass a Hash (via keyword arguments) to export.
+If a file acts as a collection of utilities, pass a Hash (via keyword arguments) to `export`.

 ```ruby
 # math.rb